vatro/svelte-accmod/README.md

-***FYI**: This project was initally meant to be a contribution to Svelte (part of an RFC, see branch of forked Svelte: [accmod-v.0.1.x-optional](https://github.com/vatro/svelte/tree/accmod-v.0.1.x-optional)), but I then decided to publish it first.
+***FYI**: This project was initially meant to be a contribution to Svelte (part of an RFC, but I then decided to publish it first.
 Why?*

 - *I need it for [svelthree](https://github.com/vatro/svelthree) anyway.*
 - *I'd like to see if this idea gets any attention (interest) at all before filing an RFC, since it originates in a pretty special Svelte use case.*